 Our focus since the last RPTP was written in 2014, has been on improving customer service.

 We have:

-- implemented new routes and services in Dunedin and Queenstown to provide better network coverage and frequency; - opened the Dunedin Central City Bus Hub; - provided frequent community engagement events to listen to feedback from our community on the changes made in the last plan; - introduced a new route into Queenstown; - rolled out the new Bee Card ticketing system on both networks with about 43,000 registered cards currently; - provided free services for a series of events including major community events such as the Dunedin's New Year Fireworks and Waitangi Day celebrations at Otakou Marae; - launched real time passenger information in Queenstown; - provided free buses during and after COVID-19 Alert Level 4 lockdown - with an additional several months free travel for SuperGold Card holders in Queenstown and Dunedin; - improved communication services including a handy fold-out network map, dedicated button on Dunedin's My Little Local App and the On Board with Orbus newsletter; - introduced an interim single zone structure with a \$2 flat fare in Dunedin;
+- Implemented new routes and services in Dunedin and Queenstown to provide better network coverage and frequency; - Opened the Dunedin Central City Bus Hub: - Provided frequent community engagement events to listen to feedback from our community on the changes made in the last plan; - Introduced a new route into Queenstown; - Rolled out the new Bee Card ticketing system on both networks with about 43,000 registered cards currently; - Provided free services for a series of events including major community events such as the Dunedin's New Year Fireworks and Waitangi Day celebrations at Ōtākou Marae; - Launched real time passenger information in Queenstown; - Provided free buses during and after COVID-19 Alert Level 4 lockdown with an additional several months free travel for SuperGold Card holders in Queenstown and Dunedin; - Improved communication services including a handy fold-out network map, dedicated button on Dunedin's My Little Local App and the On Board with Orbus newsletter;

-- supported a Lake Wakatipu ferry service; - undertaken significant planning for future public transport infrastructure required with approval of relevant business cases And, - supported total mobility customers, including moving to an electronically based system and new hoists into total mobility accessible vehicles.
+- Introduced an interim single zone structure with a \$2 flat fare in Dunedin; - Supported a Lake Wakatipu ferry service; - Undertaken significant planning for future public transport infrastructure required with approval of relevant business cases; - Supported total mobility customers, including moving to an electronically based system and new hoists into total mobility accessible vehicles.